JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I went back to work doing whatever I was doing.
 And at the time I was either putting together pizza and beer ads or working on something on the publication’s website.

-It was a bright and sunny afternoon and—as dumpy as the office I was in was like—there was at least a nice view down Main Street of the sunset over the town.
+It was a bright and sunny afternoon and — as dumpy as the office I was in was like — there was at least a nice view down Main Street of the sunset over the town.

-***

 A few hours later I was winding down and ready to go home.
 I was bullshitting with some co-workers in the design department when suddenly Todd ran into the office.

 “Jack!
 You have to help!”
 I looked at him, looked at my co-workers, they turned around and got back to getting ready to go home and I stood up and followed Todd back to his desk.

 By this time in the history of the publication, the egos were getting quite ripe.
-Newfound fame—thanks to their raised Internet presence—had made big fish in a small pond even bigger fish in the same small pond.
+Newfound fame — thanks to their raised Internet presence — had made big fish in a small pond even bigger fish in the same small pond.
 Which made things awkward at times.

 I still wrote now and then, but stopped writing regularly for them when the ego stew started to boil over.
 In fact Todd and I had many idiotic passive aggressive conflicts based on not much more than petit issues such as him being a delusional mental case and asshole and also me continually refusing his utterly unwanted sexual advances.
 Should I also mention he was homophobic and would routinely harass people by shouting, “He’s gay!”
 And bullshit like that?
 Well I just did so there!

-***

 Anyway, Todd dragged me back to his office and started rambling incoherently about losing a Word document on his hard drive and how he spent days writing and was one deadline and now he had nothing and maybe it was a sudden Word crash or something else and could I help him and he knew that if a file was deleted the data might still be on the hard disk and blah, blah, blah, blah, blah, blah, blah…